 You will need to remove any jewelry that might interfere with the X-ray picture.
 You will need to take off your clothes above the waist, and you will be given a cloth or paper gown to use during the test.
 If you are concerned about an area of your breast, show the technologist so that the area can be noted.

 You usually stand during a mammogram.
-One at a time, your breasts will be placed on a flat plate that contains the X-ray film.
+One at a time, your breasts will be placed on a flat plate.
 Another plate is then pressed firmly against your breast to help flatten out the breast tissue.
 Very firm compression is needed to obtain high-quality pictures.
 You may be asked to lift your arm.
 For a few seconds while the X-ray picture is being taken, you will need to hold your breath.
 Usually at least two pictures are taken of each breast: one from the top and one from the side.